katattakd/dotfiles/firefox.md

 ## Steps to setup Firefox
 These steps assume that you've already added the required user.js file in the dotfiles repo.
+If you haven't done this yet, reset Firefox, open and close it once, and then run the setup.sh script.

 ### Firefox setup
 - Go to Preferences
-  - Set language to "English (United States)", enable "Check your spelling as you type"
   - Go to Network Settings
     - Enable DNS over HTTPS
   - Set default search engine to DuckDuckGo
   - Clear all history
-  - Enable "prevent accessibility services from accessing your browser"
 - Go to Customize
   - Set theme to Dark, and density to Compact
   - Remove Flexible Space from toolbar
-  - Replace Home, Library and Sidebars icons
+  - Remove Home, Library and Sidebars icons
   - Add "Open File" to corner of window
 - Add the below extensions (add uMatrix last):
   - uMatrix - Block everything by default